 Our systems track, record and store all access activities on every patient file.
 Qscan frequently monitors the use of this service and takes all reasonable steps to ensure that the system is being used appropriately for its intended purpose.

 If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or through their website.

 Office of the Australian Information Commissioner: www.privacy.gov.au/complaints

-Individuals are welcome to ask any questions regarding privacy and the way Qscan manages personal information, complain about the handling of your own information or request access to your personal information.
+Individuals are welcome to ask any questions regarding privacy and the way that Qscan Group manages personal information.

 The contact details for the Quality Coordinator are:

 Phone: (07) 3357 0970